 Clean your cabinets out once a year

 Make a date with yourself to clean out your cabinets.
 You can get rid of those items which are broken.
 If you haven’t used the item in the past year, there is a good chance you can get rid of it (of course, there are items you use only every few years, so those don’t count here).
 You can get rid of those plastic containers which are stained or cracked — or missing its lid.
-You will want to check out our Spring Cleaning Checklists to get you on track.

 Clean with a purpose

 When you clean your kitchen, pick something up and decide where it goes.
 Does it go into the trash?
 Should it go upstairs to your bedroom?
 Is it a bill you need to pay?
 Can this item be donated?
 Always just put these items where they need to go right away and you’ll be less tempted to accumulate a pile of items “to put away later.”

 We keep a basket at the bottom of our steps which we use to toss in all items which need to go upstairs.
 At the end of each night, we carry it up, put the items away (well, usually have our kids put their things away).
 It helps ensure that the items not only get where they belong, but the house doesn’t get cluttered with piles of toys or books.
 Pick up some baskets and label them so you can sort the items when you clean and have a quick way to make sure they go where they belong?